henley-regatta/adventofcode2021/README.md

   * `python/day4part2.py` - You've tried Bingo, now try Anti-Bingo.
 A fairly simple inversion of the completion criteria from part1 made this a quick (if still horribly ugly) answer.
+  * `python/day5part1.py` - Anticipation of a Part-2 extension means my line-drawing
+  algorithm is more complete than needed to get the right answer for part 1.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.